Codimension Bounds and Rigidity of Ancient Mean Curvature Flows by the Tangent Flow at $-\infty$: Introduction

 \subsection{Acknowledgements}

 Both authors are grateful to Professor William Minicozzi for his advisory and helpful suggestions and comments.
-We want to thank Christos Mantoulidis for bringing our attention to \cite{choi2018ancient}.
+We want to thank Christos Mantoulidis for bringing our attention to \cite{ChMa}.
 We also want to thank Professor David Jerison, Professor Ankur Moitra, and Dr.~Slava Gerovich for supporting our research.
+We also thank the anonymous referee for the helpful comments, especially further clarification of the decay rates between mean curvature flows and rescaled mean curvature flows.